Selling A House With Termite Damage in Harlingen, TX

 Selling a House That Has Termite Damage Harlingen

-Homes are more likely to attract termites when untreated wood is used or when moisture problems are left unresolved.
-Common warning signs include hollow-sounding wood, bubbling or cracked paint, warped floors, and discarded wings near windows or doors.
-Leaky pipes, poor drainage, damp basements, and unsealed crawl spaces create the moist environment termites need to survive.
-Since termites are always searching for food and water, these conditions make a home especially vulnerable.
-In several cases, long-term infestation can weaken structural components and compromise the home’s foundation.
+Homes with untreated wood or moisture issues are more prone to termites.
+Hollow wood, bubbling paint, warped floors, and discarded wings near windows and doors are warning signs.
+Leaky pipes, poor drainage, damp basements, and unsealed crawl spaces provide termites with moisture.
+Since termites are always looking for food and water, these conditions make a home vulnerable.
+Long-term infestation can weaken structural components and the foundation.

 How To Sell A House With Termite Damage